 That the criticism is of Russell's individuals and of the notion of object in the Tractatus logico-philosophicus becomes clear in Philosophical Investigations §46, where Wittgenstein discusses Socrates' conception of the primary elements in the Theatetus and connects his discussion to Russell and the Tractatus.

 As Wittgenstein explains, while rehearsing his Tractarian theses, primary elements are what everything else consists of.
 They cannot be defined because any definition would make them composite.
-If I define red as “a primary color with such-and-such a wave length”, I would be decomposing red into some more fundamental elements such as wavelengths and it would no longer be a simple element but a complex one.
+If I define red as ‘a primary color with such-and-such a wave length’, I would be decomposing red into some more fundamental elements such as wavelengths and it would no longer be a simple element but a complex one.
 Hence, on pain of contradiction, primary elements cannot be defined, but only named.
-Sentences, and therefore descriptions. are simply connections of names, in their turn.
+Sentences, and therefore descriptions, are simply connections of names, in their turn.

 The problem arises, however, of understanding what the simple constituent parts of which reality is composed are.
 This is a problem that, as we mentioned, the Tractatus logico-philosophicus had actually left open.
-For in it Wittgenstein demonstrated that there must be simple objects for meaning to be possible at all (under the aegis of the picture theory of meaning), but he had not explicitly said what they are.
+For in it, Wittgenstein demonstrated that there must be simple objects for meaning to be possible at all (under the aegis of the picture theory of meaning), but he had not explicitly said what they are.
 Here he returns to the issue, but to show how in fact it cannot be resolved and therefore why the very philosophical question, whether this or that is a simple element of reality, is in fact nonsensical.

 First, he asks whether the simple constituent parts of a chair are the bits of wood of which it is made, or the molecules or the atoms, and then he argues that there is no answer to that question (cf. also PI §59).
 For, he claims, the answer to that question depends on the language game we are playing.
 Furthermore, Wittgenstein holds that there are many different ways in which we can describe an entity, such that it can turn out to be simple or complex depending on the description we give of it.
 Writes Wittgenstein:

 We use the word 'composite' (and therefore the word 'simple') in an enormous number of different and differently related ways.
-(Is the colour of a square on a chess board simple, or does it consist of pure white and pure yellow?
+(Is the colour of a square on a chess board simple, or does it consist of pure white and pure yellow?)
 And is white simple or does it consist of the colours of the rainbow?
 Is this length of 2 cm simple, or does it consist of two parts each 1 cm long?
 But why not of one bit 3 cm long, and 1 bit 1 cm long measured in the opposite direction?
-To the philosophical question: "is the visual image of this tree composite and what are its component parts?" the correct answer is: "That depends on what you understand by 'composite'."
+To the philosophical question: ‘is the visual image of this tree composite and what are its component parts?’ the correct answer is: ‘That depends on what you understand by “composite”.’
 (And that is of course not an answer but the rejection of the question).
 (Philosophical Investigations §47)

 noindent